uikit/uikit/.github/ISSUE_TEMPLATE/feature-request.md

 ---

 <!--

+👋 Hi, thank you for using UIKit!

-👋 Hi, please open issues only for bug reports or feature requests.
+Please open an issues only for a bug report or feature request.
 Make sure no one else else has already opened a similar issue.
 If you need help or have questions about UIkit, there are few places to start:

 - Search our public documentation: https://getuikit.com/docs
 - Ask the community in the Discord chat: https://discord.gg/NEt4Pv7
-   - Look for an answer on Stack Overflow: https://stackoverflow.com/questions/ask?tags=getuikit -->
+- Look for an answer on Stack Overflow: https://stackoverflow.com/questions/ask?tags=getuikit

+-->

 ### Summary